Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Proofs

 \section{Proofs}

-This appendix validates our main theoretical results.
-In the proof, we develop a novel integral operator approach for Q-learning.
+In this section, we develop a novel integral operator approach for Q-learning.
 Our main tools are error decomposition for KRR-DTR and DKRR-DTR based on their operator representations and uniform bounds for KRR-DTR and DKRR-DTR estimators.